The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: The Italian participation in IUPAP in the interwar period

-Volterra championed this project in Italy, initiating a process that would lead to the creation of the National Research Council (CNR, from its Italian name \textit{Consiglio Nazionale delle Ricerche}), established in November 1923 within the \textit{Accademia dei Lincei}, with Volterra being the chairman of both the CNR and \textit{Accademia dei Lincei} \cite{tomassiniOrigini2001}.
+Volterra, Senator of the Italian Kingdom since 1905, was one of the most active figures in organizing Italian science and promoting it abroad.
+His engagement with the IRC was deeply intertwined with his and other Italian scientists' ambitions to utilize the international institutional landscape as a means to reform the organization of scientific and technological research in Italy.
+In the lead-up to the establishment of the IRC, it was envisioned that each member country would set up a central state body to organize research on the model of the National Research Council, created in the United States in 1916.
+Volterra championed this project in Italy, initiating a process that would lead to the creation of the National Research Council (CNR, from its Italian name \textit{Consiglio Nazionale delle Ricerche}), established in November 1923 within the \textit{Accademia dei Lincei}, with Volterra being the chairman of both the CNR and the \textit{Accademia dei Lincei}~\citep{tomassiniOrigini2001}.
 Prior to the CNR's inception, the \textit{Accademia dei Lincei} served as Italy's primary representative in international scientific fora.
-As President of the \textit{Accademia dei Lincei}, Volterra played a pivotal role in orchestrating Italy's involvement in IUPAP, contributing to the drafting of the preliminary statutes in 1919.
-He was also instrumental in nominating physicist Orso Mario Corbino, a fellow member of the \textit{Accademia dei Lincei}, to the temporary ten-member IUPAP Executive Committee in July 1922.
+As president of the \textit{Accademia dei Lincei}, Volterra played a pivotal role in orchestrating Italy's involvement in IUPAP, contributing to the drafting of the preliminary statutes in 1919.\footnote{Volterra's personal commitment in the organization of the Italian physics community is attested by his status as one of the founding members of SIF in 1897, where he served as president from 1907 to 1909.} He was also instrumental in nominating physicist Orso Mario Corbino, a fellow member of the \textit{Accademia dei Lincei} and a Senator of the Kingdom, to the temporary ten-member IUPAP Executive Committee in July 1922.\footnote{Corbino was also a leading figure in the revival of Italian physics in the late 1920s.
+One of his major accomplishments was recognizing that Enrico Fermi could play a key role in spreading modern physics in Italy and educating new generations.
+With support from influential mathematicians like Volterra, Corbino facilitated the establishment of Italy's first chair of theoretical physics, to which Fermi was appointed in 1926, see~\citep{focacciaOrsoMarioCorbino2022}.}